-You will have 4 hours to complete the courses and cross the finish line.
-Olympic-style medals will be awarded to the top 3 finishers in each age group and relay time divisions.
-For the top 3 overall finishers, crystal lighthouse trophies will be awarded.
+Participants have four hours to complete the courses and cross the finish line.
+Olympic-style medals are awarded to the top three finishers in each age group and relay time divisions.
+For the top three overall finishers, crystal lighthouse trophies are awarded.

 Other Door County Triathlon Events

-The triathlon won’t be the only event taking place over the weekend.
-If you’d like to participate in a much more challenging race or a course designed for younger athletes, here are your options.
+The triathlon isn’t the only event that takes place that weekend.
+If you’d like to participate in a much more challenging race, or a course designed for younger athletes, here are your options.

 Door County Half Ironman

 Are you strong enough to conquer the bluff?
 Totaling over 70 miles, this race is meant for only the toughest of the tough.
 The courses include a 1.2-mile swim across Horseshoe Bay, a 56.3-mile bike route, and a 13.1-mile run.
 Participants have 8.5 hours to cross the finish line.
 Think you have what it takes?

 A tremendous amount of training goes into both the triathlon and the half ironman.
 The training is exhausting no matter your skill level.
 In order to properly acclimate your body to the intensity and impact of these events, experts agree that training can take up to one year.
 If these events peak your interest, start researching and training now!